 - 1. "Degree Programs" refer to Career and Transfer programs that lead to an associate degree.
 Degree Programs are generally 60 credits, unless otherwise specified. - 2.
 "Certificate Programs" refer to a sequence of specific credit courses resulting in a formal award of completion of up to 36 credits. - 3.
-"Letter of Recognition" refers to an award for the completion of a series of specific credit courses comprised of six to 11 credits. - 4.
+"Letter of Recognition (LOR)" refers to an award for the completion of a series of specific credit courses comprised of six to 11 credits. - 4.
 "Industry-Based Certifications" refers to an independent third-party credential that is industry-accepted and results from a process whereby an individual's knowledge and/or skill in a particular area is verified against a set of predetermined standards.
-Many credit and continuing education courses and programs prepare students for industry certifications that support or enable employment.

-5. "Continuing Education"
+Many credit and continuing education courses and programs prepare students for industry certifications that support or enable employment. - 5.
+"Workforce Development Programs" refer to short term non-credit instruction for entering an occupation, gaining industry-based certification, or engaging in professional development. - 6.
+"Personal Enrichment Programs" refer to instructional programs that are designed to support lifelong learning and personal interest.
+Special programs are designed for people in retirement and for youth. - 7.
+"Youth Programs" refer to Kids on Campus (KOC) & Teens on Campus (TOC): These programs are open to any youth between ages four through 15 years of age.
+There are some prerequisites. - 8.
+"Adult Basic Education Program" refers to programs including basic reading and math skills, as well as High School completion programs for adults.
+High School completion students must have been officially withdrawn from the secondary school system.
+The High School Diploma credential is awarded by the